center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/access_token_manipulation.rst

 with **T1134.001 Access Token Manipulation: Token Impersonation/Theft**.
 We will further scope down our research, focusing on access token theft implementations that leverage Windows API calls versus command line implementations like the ``runas`` command.

-Test scripts were executed to call Windows APIs commonly used by adversaries and/or tools when performing access token manipulation:
+Test scripts were executed to call Windows APIs commonly used by adversaries and/or tools when performing access token manipulation, as seen on the `ATT&CK page <https://attack.mitre.org/techniques/T1134/001/>`_:

   - LogonUser
   - DuplicateTokenEx